 Dr Garry is the world's second-greatest living architectural sociologist.
 Quite by accident he created a whole new theoretical apparatus for looking at the place of architecture in society, that itself spawned a mini-school of thought.
 No, really.
 Just ask anyone—that bloke on the bus who was cutting his toenails, for example.
 Click here to find out what architectural sociology is.
 If you walk away from that experience unconvinced about Dr Garry's claim, we shall … well, do nothing, actually.

 Dr Garry is an Aussie who spent 15 years as an academic at architecture schools in Australia and the United States, and then migrated into the real world.
 He is the author of three books published in the United States and the United Kingdom on computer-aided design; mathematics; and sociology.
 They have been translated into four languages.
 Maybe five or six.

 Since no one actually wants to pay him to be a global living treasure, Dr Garry now works in the IT industry, where he gets to experience the realities of the private sector, and some dollops of the public sector.

-He is best known, though, as the designer of several popular historical family boardgames, available for free download; and for his science and history teaching resources, also available for free download.
+He is best known, though, as the designer of several popular historical family boardgames, available for free download; and for his science and history teaching charts and timelines, also available for free download.
 They are now available in more languages than his books.